How to Finish Butcher Block Countertops

 About Forever Joint Tops

-With over 50 years in the business, our company is skilled with crafting quality butcher block countertops, bar tops, table tops, kitchen islands, and desktops for our customers.
+With over 50 combined years in the lumber business, our company is skilled with crafting quality butcher block countertops, bar tops, table tops, kitchen islands, and desktops for our customers since 2012!
 (Take a look at some of our desk ideas here.)
 At Forever Joint Tops, our team values our clients, and we are fully committed to "Quality that is Forever Yours."
 Our testimonials, Facebook reviews, and Google reviews all demonstrate our commitment to excellent customer service, hard work, and quality products.

 You can customize your walnut, hard maple, red oak, or hickory butcher block countertops, or browse our in-stock offerings.
 Choose your desired corner radius, wood type, and more.
 If you need more information on the installation process, please read our 7 steps to wood countertop installation guide.